Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 ![Body languages difference all around the world](images/3/body-language.jpg)

 Basically Open Source is a group work with different people so is important to have some basics rules to live and moving on and avoid problems during the discussions that can degenerate on flame war.
+A reading about [work with people that you don't like can be easily found here](https://hbr.org/2018/12/how-to-collaborate-with-people-you-dont-like).

 ### Understand if a project is alive